juliend88/Docker/bundle-toolbox/README-EN.md

 ### APT mirror
 To meet this need we have chosen to use Aptly.
 This is a **APT package manager**.
-It allows you to mirror a web presentation on APT directory in order to distribute it to all your machines into which they do not necessarily have access to the internet via a Nginx server.
+It allows you to mirror a web APT directory to distribute it to all your machines into which they do not necessarily  access to internet via a Nginx server.

 To go further, here are some helpful links :
 * https://www.aptly.info/